 A traditional individual retirement account might be just the right place for you to stash some of your hard-earned dollars.
-Depending on your income you can typically contribute up to $5,000 each year into your traditional IRA.
-The max goes up to $6,000 once you hit 50.
+Depending on your income, you can contribute up to $6,000 each year into your traditional IRA.
+The max goes up to $7,000 once you hit 50.
 You get to take a tax deduction for your contributions, and all of your investments grow tax-deferred as long as they remain in your IRA.
+This includes capital gains.

-Your traditional IRA becomes qualified once you turn 59 1/2 years old.
+Things change in your IRA once you turn 59 1/2 years old.
 That's when you can start taking distributions from your IRA without incurring an early distribution penalty.
-Any money you take from your traditional IRA is taxed as ordinary income at your then-current tax rate, regardless of how that money was earned.
-Earnings from dividends, interest and capital gains are all treated the same as your original contributions when they are withdrawn.
-They are all taxed as ordinary income.
+The IRS taxes any money you take from your traditional IRA as ordinary income, regardless of how you earned the money.
+Earnings from dividends, interest and capital gains are all treated the same way.

 All of the money in your traditional IRA, including your contributions and any growth that occurred within your IRA, belongs to you.
 You can withdraw it any time you want.
-If you withdraw money from your traditional IRA before it becomes qualified -- typically once you turn age 59 1/2 -- you'll owe ordinary income taxes on that amount and a 10 percent tax penalty.
-The IRS will waive the early distribution penalty in certain cases -- if you become disabled, for example, or use the money to pay for a first home -- but you'll still owe ordinary income taxes.
+If you withdraw money from your traditional IRA before you turn age 59 1/2, you'll owe ordinary income taxes on that amount and a 10 percent tax penalty.
+The IRS will waive the early distribution penalty in certain cases, such as if you become disabled or use up to $10,000 to pay for a first home.
+Even if you avoid the penalty, you'll still owe ordinary income taxes.